ICAS Charities Panel

 The Panel's key policy positions are:

-- Support for high quality accounting requirements for charities set out in the Charities SORP (FRS 102) which are fit for purpose for all charities preparing true and fair accounts and which clearly comply with the UK Financial Reporting Council’s requirements.
+- Support for high quality accounting requirements for charities to be set out in the Charities SORP (FRS 102) which are fit for purpose for all charities preparing true and fair accounts and which clearly comply with the UK Financial Reporting Council’s requirements.

 Colin Kerr (Chair)

 Colin Kerr is Director of Finance at The Children's Trust.